chithra-2506/180-day-learn-in-public/journal.md

 Although I couldn’t focus on coding or personal projects during this phase, I’m documenting this honestly to show that not every day is productive — and that’s okay.

-🔜 Back to tech grind from Day 31 with more fire!
+🔜 Back to tech grind from Day 35 with more fire as the works are done and that iam in my new house and back to college after holidays(which was basically full of other works)